Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Get-AzOperationalInsightsWorkspaceSharedKeys.md

 ## SYNTAX

 ```
-Get-AzureRmOperationalInsightsWorkspaceSharedKeys [-ResourceGroupName] <String> [-Name] <String>
+Get-AzOperationalInsightsWorkspaceSharedKeys [-ResourceGroupName] <String> [-Name] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmOperationalInsightsWorkspaceSharedKeys** cmdlet lists the shared keys for a workspace.
+The **Get-AzOperationalInsightsWorkspaceSharedKeys** cmdlet lists the shared keys for a workspace.
 The keys are used to connect Operational Insights agents to the workspace.

 ## EXAMPLES

 ### Example 1: Get shared keys by workspace name
 ```
-PS C:\>Get-AzureRmOperationalInsightsWorkspaceSharedKeys -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
+PS C:\>Get-AzOperationalInsightsWorkspaceSharedKeys -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
 ```

 This command gets the shared keys for the workspace named MyWorkspace in the resource group named ContosoResourceGroup.

 ### Example 2: Get shared keys by using the pipeline
 ```
-PS C:\>Get-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" | Get-AzureRmOperationalInsightsWorkspaceSharedKeys
+PS C:\>Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" | Get-AzOperationalInsightsWorkspaceSharedKeys
 ```

-This command gets the workspace named MyWorkspace using the Get-AzureRmOperationalInsightsWorkspace cmdlet, and then passes the workspace to the **Get-AzureRmOperationalInsightsWorkspaceSharedKeys** cmdlet.
+This command gets the workspace named MyWorkspace using the Get-AzOperationalInsightsWorkspace cmdlet, and then passes the workspace to the **Get-AzOperationalInsightsWorkspaceSharedKeys** cmdlet.
 The command gets the shared keys for that workspace.

 ## PARAMETERS